MrNotepad113/StellarGIM/README.md

 - **User**: Implements the user interface layer and window management

 ## Development Status
-This project is currently under development, very early development. currently working on the **Kernel**. first trying to do it on C, and later remake the code on ASM.
+This project is currently under development, very early development. some components will be first made on C, and later shrinking the code down (mostly by converting it from C to assembly to meet the memory limitations of early IBM PCs).

 ## License
 StellarGIM is released under the GNU General Public License, version 2 or later.
 For more information, see the COPYING file in the root of the repository.